CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 ![Local Image](/images/rhel-ami.png)

 - On the next screen, select the instance type.
-I used t2.large, which has two vCPU and 8 GiB of memory.
-Using the t2.medium instance would also suffice.
+I used t2.xlarge, which has four vCPU and 16 GiB of memory.
+Using the t2.large instance may also suffice if you reduce the amount of services you are running.

 ![Local Image](/images/ec2-instance-size.png)